webqit/webqit-community.docs/oohtml/explainer/README.md

     *See also: [[proposal - **src** attribute]](https://discourse.wicg.io/t/add-src-attribute-to-template/2721), [[proposal - **src** attribute]](https://github.com/whatwg/html/issues/2791)*

-    **But, the other approach gets you to deal with JavaScript code to import remote HTML**
+    **But, the other approach gets us to deal with JavaScript code to import remote HTML**

     *Remote File: /import.html*